sbabic/swupdate/doc/source/handlers.rst

 docker REST API and could be used as well, but SWUpdate is currently not checking if a podman daemon must be started.

-Goal of these handlers is just to provice the few API to update images and start containers - it does not implement the full API.
+Goal of these handlers is just to provide the few API to update images and start containers - it does not implement the full API.

 Docker Load Image